szabonorbert/js-backend-golden-path/readme.md

 * We made a new entrypoint: `app.js`.
 * We use `node` for running in live, and `nodemon` for development purposes.
 Nodemon will restart the server automatically if you change a file.
 * `"type": "module"` is required for use the module syntax.
 You could do otherwise, but it's recommended since we want to ship our app with not just NodeJS but later as an edge function with just minimum modifications.
 Without this setting you will get the 'Cannot use import statement outside a module' later.
-More info [here](https://www.dhiwise.com/post/fix-the-error-cannot-use-import-statement-outside-a-module).
+More info [here](https://www.dhiwise.com/post/fix-the-error-cannot-use-import-statement-outside-a-module) and [here](https://adamcoster.com/blog/commonjs-and-esm-importexport-compatibility-examples)

 ### Hono